cuijiyao01/docker-k8s-training/docker/solutions/Solution to Exercise 0 - Linux Primitives.md

 ```

 Since we did not populate our container directory with the files required to run the `ps` command, you just have to believe that the process isolation still works.

+**Bonus:** If you want to use `ps` to look at the processes in this mini-container, you will need to copy the `mount` command along with all of its libraries into it as well.
+Use it then to mount the `/proc` filesystem *inside* the container - if you mounted it outside of the container, you would be able to still see the whole system.